1. What is the standard of evidence for COA qualification?

 A confidentiality agreement between the FDA and the EMA enables submitters of DDTs to engage with each agency in parallel.
 The FDA and EMA may discuss DDT submissions during regular conference calls, or on an ad hoc basis.
 In addition, FDA and EMA may participate in joint discussions with the submitters.
 While each agency makes its own qualification decisions and offers its own advice letters to submitters, we try to coordinate to the fullest extent possible.

-8. Is the qualification route the only way a drug sponsor can interact with CDER’s Study Endpoints Team?
+8. Is the qualification route the only way a drug sponsor can interact with CDER’s Clinical Outcome Assessments Staff?

-The Study Endpoints Team works in a consultative basis with the Review Divisions within CDER’s Office of New Drugs as well as with CBER and CDRH.
-For individual medical product development programs, the Study Endpoints Team is consulted on a case-by-case basis and provides advice to the primary review team, who issues the final comments/agreements to the drug sponsor.
+The Clinical Outcome Assessments Staff works in a consultative basis with the Review Divisions within CDER’s Office of New Drugs as well as with CBER and CDRH.
+For individual medical product development programs, the Clinical Outcome Assessments Staff is consulted on a case-by-case basis and provides advice to the primary review team, who issues the final comments/agreements to the drug sponsor.

-The Study Endpoints Team manages the DDT qualification program and serves as the primary point of contact for the qualification program.
+The Clinical Outcome Assessments Staff manages the DDT qualification program and serves as the primary point of contact for the qualification program.
 As stated above, a drug sponsor may submit an instrument they have developed within their drug development program for CDER review under the DDT qualification program with the understanding that, if qualified, it will be available for public use.

 9. What is the relationship between CDER’s and CDRH’s qualification programs?

-CDRH has its own qualification process for Medical Device Development Tools, including COAs (include link to guidance).
+CDRH has its own qualification process for Medical Device Development Tools, including COAs (Medical Device Development Tools Draft Guidance for Industry, Tool Developers, and Food and Drug Administration Staff).
 CDRH’s qualification process is similar to but operates independently from CDER’s.
 We encourage submitters to consider whether their COA may have applicability in medical device studies and, when appropriate, submit for qualification by CDRH.

 10. Are there any other means of seeking Agency input on clinical outcome assessments before submission of an IND?